+Pre-making safeguards:

-- The instrument may be made only on the recommendation of a Minister (or on the recommendation, approval, confirmation, concurrence, or consent of some other person) and safeguards may also be attached to that recommendation (for example, the Minister or other person may be required to consult with certain people before making the recommendation, to have regard to certain principles or other matters, or to be satisfied that certain criteria are satisfied). - The decision maker itself may be required to have regard to certain matters or be satisfied that a certain test is met. - Preconditions may be included that require that certain things are shown, or certain circumstances exist, before the instrument is made. - Consultation requirements may be included (see Chapter 19). - A "sunset" clause may be included (that is, the legislation only remains in force for a limited period of time). - Provision may be made for the legislation to lapse after a certain period if not confirmed by Parliament through a confirmation Bill (although protection offered by this safeguard may be somewhat limited). - The reasons for the exercise of the power may be required to be given.
+- The instrument may be made only on the recommendation of a Minister (or on the recommendation, approval, confirmation, concurrence, or consent of some other person).
+For example, Orders in Council are always made on the recommendation of a Minister (regardless of whether the empowering provision provides for this). - Other preconditions may be included either substantive tests or criteria or procedural requirements: - The decision maker itself may be required to have regard to certain matters or be satisfied that a certain test is met. - If the approval or recommendation of another person is required, safeguards may also be attached to that approval or recommendation (for example, the recommending Minister may be required to consult with certain people before making the recommendation, to have regard to certain principles or other matters, or to be satisfied that certain criteria are satisfied).

+- Certain things may need to be shown, or certain circumstances may need to exist, before the secondary legislation is made. - Consultation requirements may be included (see Chapter 19).

+Post-making safeguards:

+- A "sunset" clause may be included (that is, the legislation only remains in force for a limited period of time). - The reasons for the exercise of the power may be required to be published with the secondary legislation.

+14.6 Will the secondary legislation be confirmable?

+In exceptional cases where additional parliamentary scrutiny is desirable, consider whether secondary legislation should be confirmable.

+A confirmable instrument is secondary legislation that is automatically revoked at a particular deadline unless it has been confirmed by an Act of Parliament.
+The confirmation process is designed as an additional layer of scrutiny as it requires proactive confirmation by Parliament.

+The confirmation process should be applied sparingly and only where it is necessary or desirable to give particular types of instruments additional layers of parliamentary scrutiny.

+For further information (including when it might be appropriate and when it might not be appropriate see Supplementary Material: Confirmable Instruments.

-14.5 Will the secondary legislation have retrospective effect?
+14.7 Will the secondary legislation have retrospective effect?